Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Supplementary Material

 \section{Supplementary Material}

-The Supplementary Material includes further details on the ZANIM-LN distribution in Section \ref{supp:zanim_ln_distribution}, derivations for the data augmentations and posterior inference scheme for the ZANIM-LN-BART model in Section \ref{supp:inference_zanim_ln}, and additional results for the simulation studies (Section \ref{supp:add_simstudy2}) and the two case studies presented in the main paper (Section \ref{supp:add_microbiome} and Section \ref{supp:add_palaeoclimate}, for the human gut microbiome and modern pollen-climate data analyses, respectively).
+The Supplementary Material includes further details on the ZANIM-LN distribution in Section \ref{supp:zanim_ln_distribution}, derivations for the data augmentations and posterior inference scheme for the ZANIM-LN-BART model in Section \ref{supp:inference_zanim_ln}, and additional results for both simulation studies (Section \ref{supp:add_simstudies}) and the case study presented in the main paper on modern pollen-climate data analysis (Section \ref{supp:add_palaeoclimate}), along with an additional application to a benchmark human gut microbiome data set (Section \ref{supp:human_gut_microbiome}), and convergence assessments (Section \ref{supp:convergence}).

 {S.\arabic{table}} {S.\arabic{figure}} {S.\arabic{equation}} {S.\arabic{algocf}} {S.\arabic{section}}